diego-lda/gtreg/README.md

 In this version new changes add solvers that use the `gtregpy` python package to solve the gtr problem using reticulate.

+#### New in 0.4.1

+Some bug fixes to versioning for package updating

 ## Installation

 In order to install this package you need to use the Github version.